andrewjhadden/MathPolicyTracker/README.md

-# Thesis
+# Math-related Congressional Bill Tracker
-Computer Science Thesis Fall 2024, Hamilton College Ally Berkowitz and Andrew Hadden
+Computer Science Thesis Project (Fall 2024) Hamilton College Ally Berkowitz and Andrew Hadden
 Goal: To build a database and connected website to present and track all bills in congress, since the 117th congress and being continously updated, related to mathematics.
 This will be useful to Prof. Courtney Gibbons in the Mathematics Department, and congressional staff all over who care to have easy access to the progression of legislation related to mathematics.
 Specifics: